Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: The SSM

 \section{The $U(1)_X$SSM}

-$U(1)_X$SSM is a nonuniversal abelian extension of the MSSM and its local gauge group is extended to $SU(3)_C\times SU(2)_L \times U(1)_Y \times U(1)_X$.
-Addition of new $U(1)_X$ gauge symmetry always implies that one needs to cancel the axial-vector anomaly and the mixed gravitational-gauge anomaly \cite{anomalyfree1}.
-Like the $U(1)_X$ extension of the standard model(SM), the $U(1)_X$SSM can also be set to anomaly free\cite{anomalyfree2}.
+$U(1)_X$SSM is a non-universal Abelian extension of the MSSM and its local gauge group is extended to $SU(3)_C\times SU(2)_L \times U(1)_Y \times U(1)_X$.
+The addition of new $U(1)_X$ gauge symmetry implies that one needs to cancel the axial-vector anomaly and the mixed gravitational-gauge anomaly \cite{anomalyfree1,anomalyfree1plus,anomalyfree2}.
+The $U(1)_X$SSM has been proven to be anomaly free.
 The detail of the anomaly cancellation in $U(1)_X$SSM can be found in Ref.\cite{anomalyfree3}.
 To construct this model, three singlet new Higgs superfields $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$ and right-handed neutrinos $\hat{\nu}_i$ are added to MSSM.
 At the tree level, it can give light neutrino tiny mass through the seesaw mechanism.
 The particle content and charge assignments for $U(1)_X$SSM are shown in the table \ref{quarks}.

 The superpotential of $U(1)_X$SSM is given by:

 The soft SUSY breaking terms are